Homemade Au Gratin Potatoes

 Notes

-- Use a mandoline: Slicing potatoes uniformly can be difficult.
-Using a mandoline will help ensure that your potato slices are even and will cook evenly.
+- Use a mandolin.
+Slicing potatoes uniformly can be difficult.
+Using a mandolin will help ensure that your potato slices are even and will cook evenly.

 Nutrition